LUKEJOHNSON2021/LUKEJOHNSON2021/README.md

 - 🎵 I’m currently working on a Cover flow music player

-- 🌱 I’m currently learning more about Azure and their OpenAi integration
+- 🌱 I’m currently learning more about Azure and OpenAi integration, and AWS

 - ❓ Ask me about Football⚽